 Print copies of the Code of Virginia are available in most Virginia public library systems (http://www.lva.virginia.gov/public/libraries.asp).
 The Code of Virginia is not copyrighted material; however, the print volumes contain copyrighted material such as annotations and case histories.

 Why doesn't the online Code of Virginia have annotations?

-The Code of Virginia online database excludes material copyrighted by the publisher.
+The Code of Virginia online database excludes material developed and copyrighted by the publisher.
 Copyrighted material includes annotations and editors' notes, which may be found in the print version of the Code of Virginia.

 How can I see the history of a particular Code section?

 You can check when a Code section was implemented or amended by checking the section's history listed at the bottom of each section.
 The online Code ( http://law.lis.virginia.gov/vacode) has links to the legislation (i.e., Acts of Assembly chapters) that amends the Code beginning in 1994.
 To find older legislation, call or visit a local law or public library and ask for the Acts of Assembly for the particular year you are researching.
 For example, if the reference is to Code 1968, c.
 477, you would ask for the Virginia Acts of Assembly for 1968, and look for Chapter 477.